PanRagon/HS-Pack-Simulator/README.md

 In the exam task it was explicitly mentioned we should use 401 for authentication and 403 for authorization, so I have followed this convention.
 It's my understanding of the recent [RFC standards](https://tools.ietf.org/html/rfc7235#section-4.1) that this should be the other way around, as 401 is semantically called Unauthorized rather than Unauthenticated.
-When in doubt I'll always follow the words in the exam, and have so named 401 status codes Unauthorized instead, but I wanted to clarify my thoughts on this in case it comes up.
+Because of this this repository still follows the old standards from the exam, but I might change this in teh future.

 ### Frontend
 The frontend is built in React and uses React Router to enable it as a Single-Page Application.
 It matches all the parameters of the